 It’s generally accepted in our culture that anything, or anyone, that comes from a foreign country is better than what’s produced and provided here.
-That goes for food, clothes, technology and skilled labour.
+That goes for food, clothes, technology and, you guessed it, careers.

 That’s exactly why even with proven experience and testimonials, local companies will trust the expertise of a foreign agency or company over one that they witnessed develop and grow in their own backyard.

-Jamaica isn’t absent of great opportunities.
+Jamaica isn’t absent of great career opportunities.
+In fact, the opportunities that come your way are heavily dependent on the work you put in.
 What we’re really lacking are empathy, from each other and those before us, and better communication of those opportunities.